 - GPU: OpenGL 1.4 or better

-If someone told you a game about working in a border control office would be one of the most addictive games ever, we’d imagine you’d scoff and walk off shaking your head.
+If somebody told you a game about working in a border control office would be one of the most addictive games ever, would you scoff and walk off shaking your head?

-That is unless you’ve played a little indie gem by the name of Papers, Please.
-Set in a fictional take on the Eastern Bloc, you’re an immigration clerk tasked with processing refugees from an unfriendly neighbouring nation.
+Well, you might give a little indie gem by the name of Papers, Please a chance.
+Set in a fictional take on the Eastern Bloc, you’re an immigration clerk tasked with processing refugees from a hostile neighbouring nation.

 The core concept is simple: check each person’s documents against a clear set of rules, process those who meet the requirements and detain those with false papers.

-The game’s designed to test your attention to detail, but also the strength of your moral compass.
-Sometimes you’ll have to decide if certain sympathetic characters should be granted asylum, even if it goes against the rules.
+The game is created to test your attention to detail, as well as the strength of your moral compass.
+Sometimes you’ll have to decide if specific sympathetic characters should be granted asylum, even if it goes against the rules.

 The twist is good performance effectively feeds you family, while mistakes put their lives in danger.
 It’s dark, but engrossingly so.